Felteng/f1-town-square/README.md

         </details>

 - **Approving a comment**
-    - An authenticated superuser will see any comments comments posted whether they are approved or not.
+    - An authenticated superuser will see any comments posted whether they are approved or not.

     - An unapproved comment will have a green approve button visible which can be clicked at any time to approve the comment so any other user may also see that comment.

     - When the approve button is clicked the request to approve gets initiated and the button gets disabled to avoid multiple requests.

-        - The scroll position of the superuse will also be saved so that they are returned to the same position and can carry on approving comments or what have you.
+        - The scroll position of the superuser will also be saved so that they are returned to the same position and can carry on approving comments or what have you.
         <details>
         <summary>
             Approve comment images